mistersingh179/bw-dashboard/README.md

 - run taskforce locally so taskforce UI can see our local redis
 - `TASKFORCE_TOKEN=xxx taskforce -n "Local Docker Redis" -p 63790`
 - at times we need to run scripts locally and dont want logs so we can turn them off via env variables `PINO_LOG_LEVEL=error node --loader tsx scripts/repl.ts`
-- rename iterm2 tab by `command + i` and then typing what we want
+- rename iterm2  terminal tab title by `command + i` and then typing what we want

 ## running arbitrary script